nhantrichuyenanh/linux-distribution-order-of-business/README.md

 ---

 All of these can be fixed with third-party tools.
-If one day they don't work anymore, I'll jump ship and write a guide for this folder (or more preferably on GitHub).
+If one day they don't work anymore, I'll jump ship and write a guide for this repo.
 **Windows enshittification is real and it's happening as I write this.**
 The only real downside of Linux distros as a long-time Windows user is learning and getting used to using Linux, such as: